radamar/radamar.github.io/_posts/2018-03-20-Rich-Data-Interface-for-Copernicus.markdown

 ## Do you have any known time conflicts in the coding period?
 I'll be contributing to other open source projects to which i think are important, approx. 10 hours a week.
 Apart from my studies, I don't see my work for Summer of Code to be distracted by something else.

-## Experience
 ## Open Source Experience
 Submitted a Pull Request to AdAway/AdAway on Github.
 [Open] Designed application with SQL backend for school elections.
 ## Programming Level:
-{% highlight shell %}
 Intermediate, I think I can write 50 lines of code a day.
-{% endhighlight %}
 ## Work experience
-{% highlight shell %}
 Freelance graphics and effects designer.
 Youtube [channel][9] where we did reviews of computer parts.
 But i guess that doesn't count.
-{% endhighlight %}
 ## Academic experience and performance
-{% highlight shell %}
-I scored 9.2 CGPA out of cumulative 10 in grade tenth/high school(2013).
+I scored 9.2 GPA out of cumulative 10 in grade tenth/high school(2013).
 Participated and won many quizzes, recieved a credit against admission at Triumphant Institute of Management Education, for winning a team quiz event(2016).
 Participated in Tech quizzes across schools and won many.
 Recieved the Scientific Inclination award twice in high school.
 Received a certificate for building a voting application for the school council.
-{% endhighlight shell %}

 ## Personal Details
-{% highlight shell %}
-Name: Amar Singh
+# Name: Amar Singh
-Country: India
+# Country: India
-E-mail: radamar@protonmail.com
+# E-mail: radamar@protonmail.com
-Phone: +91 9910229366
+# Phone: +91 9910229366
-Timezone: UTC +5:30
+# Timezone: UTC +5:30
-University and Degree: Indra Gandhi National Open University, Bachelor in Science
+# University and Degree: Indra Gandhi National Open University, Bachelor in Science
-{% endhighlight %}

   [1]: https://kraft-de-paper.blogspot.in/
   [2]: https://www.flickr.com/photos/amar_znzi
   [3]: https://radamar.github.io/